The Purpose of the SPEAK Test

 - Department contact with email

-3) An ESL administrator/staff will contact the student to arrange the time and date for the test.
+3) An ESL administrator/staff will contact the student to notify them of SPEAK Canvas test details.

 Note: The test can be taken only once in any three-month period.